rwpogge/modsIDL/README.md

 IDL Data Reduction Pipeline for the Multi-Object Double Spectrographs at the Large Binocular Telescope Observatory

-<B>This is work in progress, not yet ready for release or download!!!</B>

 ## Overview

 modsIDL is a suite of programs built on Jason Prochaska's XIDL package for the reduction of MODS long-slit and multi-slit